yadler97/unbelievable-minecraft-mod/README.md

 - able to mine all blocks that diamond tools can mine
 - crafted with sticks and sapphires like other tools

-#### Rosegold Tools
+#### Rosegold Tools and Armor
-- created by combining a golden tool and a copper ingot in a smithing table
+- created by combining a golden tool or piece of armor and a copper ingot in a smithing table
-- has twice the durability of gold tools (64 instead of 32)
+- has twice the durability of golden tools and armor (64 instead of 32)

 #### Copper Wrench
 - allows rotating placed blocks